WeAreDev3/lockdown/docs/api.md

 - `email`: the user's email, for verification
 - `username`: the user's username
 - `hash`: the user's password hashed with client PBKDF2
-- `salt`: the random salt used for hashing
+- `salt`: the random salt used forclient hashing
-- `iter`: the number of iterations used in PBKDF2
+- `iter`: the number of iterations used in client PBKDF2
-- `keyLength`: the key length for PBKDF2
+- `keyLength`: the key length for client PBKDF2

 #### Data received:
 - If the user was successfully created: status 201 (Created)